pranav-ap/blog/content/posts/probability-fundamentals.md

 # Bayes Theorem

 **Bayes theorem** lets us update our beliefs based on new evidence.

-Say we are trying to find the probability that a person has cancer.
-Initially, the probability is the percentage of the population that has cancer.
-However, given new evidence that the person is a smoker, we can improve our probability estimation.

 We know that the probability of $B$ given $A$ is,